pmem/pmdk/utils/call_stacks_analysis/README.md

 224     out_snprintf
 ```

-5. (Optional) List all API calls which call stacks contains a given function.
+### List all API calls which call stacks contains a given function

 Use the `stack_usage.json` as produced in the previous step.

 ```sh
 # -a, --all-call-stacks-file